oceanumeric/semantic-search/slides/project4.md

 ---

-# DuckDB: a new tool
+# DuckDB: a new tool with old SQL

 - <a href="https://duckdb.org/" target="_blank"> DuckDB </a>
 - Big data analytics